Getting Started at BC

 No. If they share one BAS degree title, you can only select one area of concentration.

-After admission, the BAS degree totals 90 credits and can be completed in six quarters at a full-time pace, typically three courses each quarter.
+After admission, the BAS degree can typically be completed in six quarters at a full-time pace, typically three courses each quarter.
 Individual pacing is possible, but students should plan on taking at least one course each quarter so that the material remains current and relevant.

 Yes.
 The Northwest Commission on Colleges and Universities (NWCCU) – a regional institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education – has granted Bellevue College accreditation both at the associate and baccalaureate level.